ShahedFaisal/R_LinearRegression/README.md

 -   Select relevant variables and create a refined dataset.

--   Utilize the `caret` library to create dummy variables for categorical features.
+-   Utilize the `caret` library to create dummy variables for categorical factors.

 -   Apply stepwise regression using the `MASS` library to identify significant variables.